-If you are qualified, you may be admitted to a program of advanced study in the beginning or middle of your junior year (or at the beginning of your senior year following participation in a junior year study-abroad program), leading to the degree of Bachelor of Arts with Honors in your Romance language of study.
+Qualified students may be admitted to a program of advanced study in the beginning or middle of their junior year (or at the beginning of their senior year following participation in a junior year study-abroad program), leading to the degree of Bachelor of Arts with Honors in their Romance language of study.

-Information true for all RLL honors majors can be found below.
+Information applicable to all RLL honors majors can be found below.
 Information specific to each language can be found in the menu to the left.

 Requirements for admission to any RLL honors major